What does Mac Gatekeeper do?

-- If not, you can remove the malware by pressing Remove.
+- If not, you can remove the malware by clicking Remove.

 To conclude, Gatekeeper is a tool Apple built into macOS to limit the apps that can be installed on your Mac.
-By default it will only allow you to install apps from the App Store, but you can set it in System Preferences so that it also allows you to install apps from identified developers.
-To install apps from other developer, you’ll have to override Gatekeeper by giving those apps permission to install when you’re prompted.
+By default, it will only allow you to install apps from the App Store, but you can set it in System Settings so that it also allows you to install apps from identified developers.
+To install apps from other developers, you’ll have to override Gatekeeper by giving those apps permission to install when you’re prompted.